 Impact Assessment.
-Impact Assessments must be completed on all DH policy regulatory proposals and new legislation.
+Impact Assessments must be completed on all DHSC policy regulatory proposals and new legislation.
 They provide a process to help policymakers consider and understand the consequences of proposed DH interventions in the public, private and third sectors, against a range of alternative options.
 They are also a tool to enable policymakers to weigh up relevant evidence of costs versus the benefits of options for intervention on different sectors.
 The assessment requires completion of a summary and a series of Specific Impact Tests.
 These include statutory requirements such as Equality Impact Assessments and others such as Health Impact Assessments.

 Indicative budget.
 The amount of funding that can be made available to meet an individual's social care and support needs.
 The amount is identified through use of a Resource Allocation System (RAS).
 This is different from a Personal Budget which is the final agreed amount of funding based on the preparation for their Support Plan.

 Infection control.
 The practices used to prevent the spread of diseases.

 Intermediate care.
 Services such as nursing homes, rehabilitation and home care services which are designed to bridge the gap between hospital and home.
 They ease the transition from medical dependence and help people recover and resume independent living more quickly.